 - Electrification of drayage trucks as well as other medium-, heavy-duty, or off-road vehicles including school and transit buses. - ii.
 Investment in public EV charging infrastructure and EV charging infrastructure in multi-family residences. - iii.
 Investment in electric mobility solutions, such as EV sharing and ride hailing programs. - iv.
-Additional rebates and incentives for low-income individuals beyond existing local, federal and State rebates and incentives for: purchasing or leasing new or previously owned EVs; installing EV charging infrastructure in residences; and offsetting costs for residential or nonresidential EV charging. - v.
-Promoting use and additional incentives for use of public transit and other clean mobility solutions, via charging equipment or infrastructure for the following categories: - I. EV sharing and ride hailing programs, - II.
+Additional rebates and incentives for low-income individuals beyond existing local, federal and State rebates and incentives for: purchasing or leasing new or previously owned EVs; installing EV charging infrastructure in residences, including panel and service upgrades; and offsetting costs for residential or nonresidential EV charging.

+- v.
+Promoting use and additional incentives for use of public transit and other clean mobility solutions, via charging equipment or infrastructure forthat directly supports the following categories: - I. EV sharing and ride hailing programs, - II.
 Electrification of public transit and school buses, including battery swap programs, and - III.
-Use or ownership of neighborhood electric vehicles, eBikes, eScooters, eMotorcycles, and other micromobility solutions. - vi.
-Re-skilling and workforce development for transportation electrification and electric vehicle infrastructure applications, developed in coordination with the California Workforce Development Board or local workforce development agencies. - vii.
-Investments in grid-side distribution infrastructure necessary for medium- and heavy-duty EV charging.

-- viii.
-Transportation Eelectrification projects that are identified in, or consistent with, a Community Emission Reduction Plan created in response to AB 617. - ix.
+Use or ownership of neighborhood electric vehicles, eBikes, eScooters, eMotorcycles, and other micromobility solutions - vi.
+Re-skilling and workforce development for transportation electrification and electric vehicle infrastructure applications, developed in coordination with the California Workforce Development Board or local workforce development agencies, a community-based organization, or a California Community College. - vii.
+Investments in grid-side distribution infrastructure necessary for medium- and heavy-duty EV charging. - viii.
+Transportation electrification projects that are identified in, or consistent with, a Community Emission Reduction Plan created in response to AB 617. - ix.
 Alternatively, EDUs, in coordination with local environmental justice advocates, local community-based organizations, and local municipalities, may develop and implement other projects that promote transportation electrification in disadvantaged and/or low-income communities and/or rural areas or for low-income individuals.
-These alternative projects are subject to approval by the Executive Officer.
-Applications submitted to the Executive Officer must include, and will be evaluated for approval based on, a complete description of the project, demonstration that the project promotes transportation electrification in disadvantaged and/or low-income communities and/or rural areas or provides increased access to electric transportation for low-income individuals, and evidence that the project was developed in coordination with local environmental justice advocates, local community-based organizations, and local municipalities. - b.
+These alternative projects are subject to approval by the

+Executive Officer-, and once approved will be considered a holdback equity project under the LCFS regulation.
+Applications submitted to the Executive Officer must include, and will be evaluated for approval based on, a complete description of the project, demonstration that the project promotes transportation electrification in disadvantaged and/or low-income communities and/or rural areas or provides increased access to electric transportation for low-income individuals, and evidence that the project was developed in coordination with local environmental justice advocates, local community-based organizations, and local municipalities.

+- b.
 Other Holdback Projects.
-Holdback projects that are not specified in subsection 95483(c)(1)(A)65.a. must follow the requirements specified in 95491(e)(5).
+Holdback projects that are not specified in subsection 95483(c)(1)(A)5.a. must follow the requirements specified in 95491(e)(5).
 Below are examples of pre-approved uses for these other holdback credit proceeds: - Investments in grid-side distribution infrastructure necessary for EV charging. - ii.
-Support for vehicle-grid integration with projects such as: - I. Encouraging the optimization of EV charging through education in the following areas: peak demand, rate pricing, grid emergencies, potential
+Support for vehicle-grid integration with projects such as: - I. Encouraging the optimization of EV charging through education in the following areas: peak demand, rate pricing, grid emergencies, potential power shutoffs, infrastructure deferral, renewable integration, and/or other signals and grid needs to provide grid and customer benefits. - II.
+Providing program incentives to encourage driver participation in monitored/managed charging, demand response, or vehicle-to-load / vehicle-togrid applications.